Meg Ryan Plans To Make A Romantic Comedy Comeback In A Surprising Way

 “I’ll just leave it at that,” Ryan said.
 “Getting the green light. … My God.
 You feel like you’re jinxing it if you’re talking about it.”

-Ryan believes that after years in the movie business—and especially after working with Academy Award-nominated screenwriter Nora Ephron— she now understands the “architecture” of romantic comedies.
+Ryan believes that after years in the movie business — and especially after working with Academy Award-nominated screenwriter Nora Ephron — she now understands the “architecture” of romantic comedies.

-In another surprising development, Meg Ryan told the Times she is also developing a TV show with Saturday Night Live producer Lorne Michaels which is being considered for NBC.
+In another surprising development, Meg Ryan told the NYT she is also developing a TV show with Saturday Night Live producer Lorne Michaels, which is being considered for NBC.

 “It’s not really a sitcom.
 I can’t believe NBC might do it, because it’s so odd.
 Right now I’d be producing.
 Maybe I’ll act in it.
 I don’t know.
 It’s a limited series, three seasons.
 A murder mystery.
 A comedy.
 A murder-mystery comedy.”

-Ryan, who has only taken three film roles over the past decade, also hinted that her hiatus from Hollywood was more of a mutual thing than her just taking a self-imposed break.
+Ryan, who has only taken three film roles in the past decade, also hinted that her hiatus from Hollywood was more of a mutual thing than her just taking a self-imposed break.

 “I felt done when they felt done, probably,” Ryan said.